Irrational CFTs from coupled anyon chains with non-invertible symmetries?: Comparison to known RCFTs

-We now attempt to list candidate RCFTs as we did for the two-chain case.
+We now attempt to list candidate RCFTs that could describe fixed points in our phase diagram.
 While no rigorous classification of RCFTs in increasing order of $c>1$ exists,\footnote{An orthogonal classification scheme, where one instead increases the number of chiral primaries has produced interesting results \cite{Mathur:1988na,Mukhi:2022bte}, but is not sufficient for our purposes.} all known RCFTs can be built as cosets of WZW models or obtained from Narain moduli spaces \cite{Yin:2017yyn}.
 We will use two major classes of constructions to generate infinite families of RCFTs.
 These are cosets of the type

-where $r_g$ denotes the rank of $g$.\footnote{This list is not claimed to be exhaustive in general, but we believe it is exhaustive for the two-chain case $c\leq1.2$.
+where $r_g$ denotes the rank of $g$.\footnote{This list is not claimed to be exhaustive in general, but we believe it is exhaustive in the range $c\leq1.2$.
 For example, more general cosets of the type $G_k/H_k$ with $H$ a subgroup of $G$ such as $G=SU(N)$ and $H=SU(M)$ with $M<N$ also exist but have quickly growing central charges.
-There are also exceptional conformal embeddings (the so-called Maverick cosets \cite{Dunbar:1993hr}) which are believed to exist only for finitely values of the rank, but all known cases have central charges coinciding with the two main families discussed above.}

-Unfortunately, the sparseness of candidates found in the two chain case quickly subsides as we increase the central charge.
-In fact, we find several accumulation points from below on the central charge.
-We now list these infinite families of theories along with some finite number of exceptional cases.
-Again, we always keep in mind possible additional orbifolds of these theories.
+There are also exceptional conformal embeddings (the so-called Maverick cosets \cite{Dunbar:1993hr}) which are believed to exist only for finitely values of the rank, but all known cases have central charges coinciding with the two main families discussed above.} We begin by listing the RCFTs in the range $1<c\leq1.2$.
+In this interval the list contains only three values of $c$: \begin{itemize} \item $c=8/7\approx1.14$ corresponding to the $\mathbb{Z}_5$ parafermion and its bosonized coset $SU(2)_5/U(1)$ \cite{Fateev:1985mm,Dotsenko:2002gs}. \item $c=81/70\approx1.15$ corresponding to the third $\mathcal{N}=1$ super-Virasoro minimal model and its bosonized coset $SU(2)_2\times SU(2)_3/SU(2)_5$ \cite{Goddard:1986ee}. \item $c=6/5=1.2$ corresponding to the second $\mathcal{W}_3$ minimal model \cite{Zamolodchikov:1985wn} ($SU(3)_1\times SU(3)_2/SU(3)_3$), as well as the coset $SU(3)_2/U(1)^2$ and the tensor product theory $\textrm{Ising} \otimes \textrm{Tricritical Ising}$. \end{itemize} Unfortunately, the sparseness of theories found for $c\leq1.2$ quickly subsides as we increase the central charge.
+In fact, we find several accumulation points from below in $c$.
+Below, we list these infinite families of theories along with some finite number of exceptional cases.
+We should always keep in mind possible additional orbifolds of these theories and/or their non-diagonal modular invariants.